 None held this view with more conviction than Lee Roy.

 But this dead Chevy V-8 was beating Gearhead.
 Even his genius couldn’t crack the code.
-He felt worn down.
 Gearhead was tired.
 He was also thirsty.
 Only rarely did he drink water.
-He craved something with more bite, something high-octane.
+He craved something with more bite.

-After one gulp, his heart rate revved higher.
-His brain, firing through electrical impulses in a steady rhythm, ratcheted through every possible solution to the engine problem.
+After one gulp, his heart revved.
+His brain, firing through electrical impulses in a steady rhythm, ratcheted through every possible solution to the problem engine.
 Gearhead grabbed a handful of wrenches, tweaking here, tightening there.
 He paused.
-Putting the wrenches down, Gearhead used his thumb to create a circuit between the starter’s contacts.
-Blue sparks leapt from the contacts, pulsing through Gearhead’s thumb, through his body.
+Putting the wrenches down, he felt for the starter’s contacts.
+Blue sparks leapt from them, pulsing through Gearhead’s thumb, through his body.
 The musty Motown muscle car sputtered, gasping and wheezing.

 “It’s alive!” chuckled Lee Roy.
 “But we might oughtta just tear the whole thang down and start over.
 I suspect you might be due an overhaul, too.”